orange-cloudfoundry/squid/README.md

 In the following example:

-* Deploy 1 instance of the container
+* 1 instance of the container is deployed
-* Squid logs are collected with syslog
+* syslog driver catch squid logs from stdout
-* Volume `/var/spool/squid` is mounted in the container (cache directory)
+* Volume `/var/spool/squid` is mounted in the container (for cache directory)

 Example of bosh deployment manifest: